 Black Baza Coffee Co.

 Coffee sure does feel good but you know what makes me feel even better – knowing that the coffee I am drinking is ethically sourced and I’m giving back to the community by purchasing it.
+It’s one of the best strong coffee in India.

 - Black Baza Coffee Co. strives to do this the right way by sourcing the arabica and robusta beans from the coffee plantations in the riverside areas of the Kodagu and Karadigod regions, and they work on conserving the biodiversity.